a-taniguchi/CSL-BGM/README.md

 # Cross-Situational Learning with Bayesian Generative Models for Multimodal Category and Word Learning in Robots
-## Cross-Situational Learning with Bayesian Generative Model (CSL-BGM)
+## Cross-Situational Learning with Bayesian Probabilistic Generative Model (CSL-PGM)

 These source codes can be used in both iCub simulator and real iCub.
 - `/For_Real_iCub/` : The folder for a real iCub robot